Lingua franca: Usage notes

 The term is well established in its naturalization to English and so major dictionaries do not italicize it as a "foreign" term.

-Its plurals in English are lingua francas and linguae francae, with the former being first-listed or only-listed in major dictionaries.
+Its plurals in English are lingua francas and linguae francae, with the former being first-listed or only-listed in major dictionaries, while the latter is rarely used.

 Examples

 Historical lingua francas

 The use of lingua francas has existed since antiquity.

-Akkadian (died out during Classical antiquity) and then Aramaic remained the common languages of a large part of Western Asia from several earlier empires.
+Akkadian remained the common language of a large part of Western Asia from several earlier empires, until it was supplanted in this role by Aramaic.

-Sanskrit historically served as a lingua franca throughout the majority of India and Greater India.
+Sanskrit historically served as a lingua franca throughout the majority of South Asia.
 The Sanskrit language's historic presence is attested across a wide geography beyond South Asia.
-Inscriptions and literary evidence suggests that Sanskrit language was already being adopted in Southeast Asia and Central Asia in the 1st millennium CE, through monks, religious pilgrims and merchants.
+Inscriptions and literary evidence suggest that Sanskrit was already being adopted in Southeast Asia and Central Asia in the 1st millennium CE, through monks, religious pilgrims and merchants.

-Until the early 20th century, Classical Chinese served as both the written lingua franca and the diplomatic language in Far East Asia including China, Mongolia, Korea, Japan, Taiwan, the Ryūkyū Kingdom, and Vietnam.
+Until the early 20th century, Literary Chinese served as both the written lingua franca and the diplomatic language in East Asia, including China, Korea, Japan, Ryūkyū, and Vietnam.
 In the early 20th century, vernacular written Chinese replaced Classical Chinese within China as both the written and spoken lingua franca for speakers of different Chinese dialects, and because of the declining power and cultural influence of China in East Asia, English has since replaced Classical Chinese as the lingua franca in East Asia.

 Koine Greek was the lingua franca of the Hellenistic culture.
 Koine Greek (Modern Ελληνιστική Κοινή; [elinistiˈci ciˈni]), also known as Alexandrian dialect, common Attic, Hellenistic, or Biblical Greek, was the common supra-regional form of Greek spoken and written during the Hellenistic period, the Roman Empire and the early Byzantine Empire.
 It evolved from the spread of Greek following the conquests of Alexander the Great in the fourth century BC, and served as the lingua franca of much of the Mediterranean region and the Middle East during the following centuries.

-Old Tamil was once the lingua franca for most of Southern South India and Sri Lanka.
-John Guy states that Tamil was also the lingua franca for early maritime traders from India.
-The language and its dialects were used widely in the state of Kerala as the major language of administration, literature and common usage until the 12th century AD.
-Tamil was also used widely in inscriptions found in southern Andhra Pradesh districts of Chittoor and Nellore until the 12th century AD.
-Tamil was used for inscriptions from the 10th through 14th centuries in southern Karnataka districts such as Kolar, Mysore, Mandya and Bangalore.